 If matters are not resolved quickly, these feelings of insecurity and ill health can escalate to something far more serious such as work-related stress or other health-related disorders.
-Over time these can be long lasting and deep routed and trigger weeks or even months of work-related stress absence.
+Over time these can be long-lasting and deep routed and trigger weeks or even months of work-related stress absence.

 Can an employer be sued for allowing bullying?

 There are no bullying laws in the UK.
-There are, though, numerous laws which an employee can rely on to bring a legal action against an employer.
+There are, though, numerous laws which an employee can rely on to bring legal action against an employer.
 These include discrimination laws and laws pertaining to a constructive dismissal claim.
 An employee would need to resign to claim constructive dismissal and even then, they may not have a strong case.

 An employee considering legal action against their employer really needs to seek legal advice before proceeding.
 They will need to be able to demonstrate that they have followed in-house complaints policies.
-The employee also needs to adhere to timelines and ACAS and Tribunal process before a case will be accepted.
+The employee also needs to adhere to timelines and ACAS and Tribunal processes before a case will be accepted.

 Is resignation an option?

 If you believe you are being bullied at work and that has impacted on your health, your employer should be informed in writing.
 Consider your options and prepare your case.
 Refer to the Company Grievance policy and follow it.
-If you do not want to raise a Grievance, you can speak to your employer informally.
+If you do not want to raise a grievance, you can speak to your employer informally.
 You can always resign if the situation is unacceptable to you but do not resign believing you have a strong case.
 You need to be able to show that you followed the in-house dispute resolution process.
 Do not resign before seeking expert advice.